-I am heading to a destination wedding in a few weeks and thought it would be appropriate to discuss the topic of gift giving at destination weddings, and I would love to hear your thoughts.
+I am heading to a destination wedding in a few weeks and thought it would be appropriate to discuss the topic of gift-giving at destination weddings, and I would love to hear your thoughts.

-Previously, I wrote an article comparing the cost of destination weddings to traditional “at home” weddings, and I discussed which type of wedding might be cheaper.
+Previously, I wrote an article comparing the cost of destination weddings to traditional “at-home” weddings, and I discussed which type of wedding might be cheaper.
 Well, thought I would take on the guests’ perspective this time since I am a guest at a destination wedding (WILL BE TWICE this year!
 OMG).

-It is traditional thought to give a gift or money (in a card, how classy!) to cover the bride and groom’s expenses.
+It is traditionally thought to give a gift or money (in a card, how classy!) to cover the bride and groom’s expenses.
 For example, if it was a traditional local wedding, you would give a gift on the registry or give a monetary gift to cover the cost of your ‘portion’ at the reception and the delicious food you will eat, and a little more.

 I think that if the bride and groom are paying for your accommodation in any way, you should still provide a gift that will perhaps attempt to cover the cost of the accommodation.